Patronymic: Azerbaijani

+Tajikistan

+Russian-style naming for new names of ethnic Tajiks was officially replaced by the national one in Tajikistan in 2016.
+Jaloliddin Rakhimov, Deputy Head of the Civil Registry Department of the Ministry of Justice of Tajikistan, stated that a person's surname, according to Tajik national traditions, can be formed from the father's given name or from the root of his surname with the suffixes that form surnames: -i, -zod, -zoda, -on, -yon, -iyon, -yer, -niyo, -far.
+A person's surname can also be formed from the father's given name or from the root of the father's or mother's surname without the addition of suffixes that form surnames.

 Semitic cultures

 A common feature of historical Semitic names is use of a patronymic system.
 Since ancient times, men and women have been named using this system.
 This was not limited to any certain region or religion.
 It was only in the 17th and 18th centuries when laws were put in place in European nations demanded that those of Semitic descent abandoned the patronymic naming scheme in favor of consistent legal surnames.
 It was only after these laws were ratified that most of the Jews and Muslims in these nations received surnames.